 Heroin Addiction Help at Banyan Texas

 Usually, the first step in treating heroin addiction is medically monitored detox.
-Our detox center in Texas provides medically assisted drugs like heroin that produce highly uncomfortable and painful withdrawals.
-Considering that relapse often occurs during withdrawal, we prioritize detox in clients’ treatment programs to give them the best chance of long-term sobriety.
+Our detox center in Texas provides medically assisted detox for recovery from addiction to drugs like heroin that produce highly uncomfortable and painful withdrawals.
+Considering that it is common for relapse to occur during withdrawal, we prioritize detox in clients’ treatment programs to give them the best chance of long-term sobriety.

 Following detox, patients can then jump into the therapeutic portion of our heroin addiction treatment programs, during which they may receive group therapy and individual counseling sessions led by our trained counselors.
 Some of these therapy programs include 12 Step programming, faith-based counseling, and telehealth services.

 No matter how severe your drug addiction is, our Texas heroin treatment center can help.
-For more information on our inpatient heroin rehab programs or residential treatment, contact Banyan Texas today.
+For more information on our inpatient heroin rehab programs or residential treatment, contact Banyan Treatment Centers Texas today.

 Other Treatment Options